aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

       }
       ````

-4. Make sure that you are logged in to your AWS account using the AWS CLI, refer to [CLI Quickstart](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for details
+4. Make sure that you are logged into your AWS account using the AWS CLI.
+Refer to [CLI Quickstart](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for details.

 5. Open a command line and move into the folder *network* and execute the deployement with Terraform: